FlawlessNa/Legends/README.md

 ### QueueAction
   - [ ] Implement better handling of QueueAction Priority
-  - [ ] Added action attributes to enable IPC
+  - [ ] Add action attributes to enable IPC

 ### Mob detection
   - [ ] Clean the pre-processing to remove the additional layer of the filter function